matt2403350/ml2008_p2_20/README.md

 Script for creating a dataset from the images in the dataset folder.
 The dataset is saved as a pickle file.

 2. model.py:
-Script for creating a Convolutional Neural Network model using Keras.
+Script for creating a Convolutional Neural Network for Feature Extraction, model is saved as a pickle file.

-3. train.py:
+3. extract_features.py:
-Script for training the model using the dataset created by dataset.py.
+Script for extracting features from the CNN model and saving them as a pickle file. (features.npy and labels.npy)

-4. evaluate.py:
+4. train_classical.py:
-Script for evaluating the model using the test dataset.
+Script for training/evaluating the classical machine learning models and classifying the images. utilizes feature extracted from the CNN model.

 5. predict.py:
-Script for predicting the class of an image using the trained model.
+Script for predicting the class of an image using the saved .pkl models.